TaitoUnited/full-stack-template/README.md

 > You should remove unnecessary examples from database migrations (`./database`) and secrets (`taito-config.sh`) before creating the first server environment.

+Run `taito env apply:ENV` to create an environment (`feature`, `dev`, `test`, `staging` or `prod`).

+TODO terraform configuration

 > All operations on production and staging environments require admin rights.
 Please contact devops personnel.

-Run `taito env apply:ENV` to create an environment (`feature`, `dev`, `test`, `staging` or `prod`).

-To setup DNS and monitoring for the production environment, run `taito env finalize:prod`.

-TODO terraform configuration

 ### Kubernetes